Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Centroscopia/Shoka Engineering Collective.md

 They are currently in possession of the [[The Book of Life (magic item)|Book of Life]], and are actively sacrificing people to it in order to read about events in the future.
 They are also looking for a way to channel one's life energy to a different person, so a more "important" person may read their future at the cost of a different human life.
 These inventions are punblished in a separate journal.
 # Notable contributions
 ## Transportation
-They are responsible for allowing the Phiaro Channel to form by cleverly routing the limitless supply of water coming from Rankhra to premade channels and passageways, allowing for the water to carve the channel, allowing for a shorter route through the desert and in turn enabling exhaustive trading to occur.
+They are responsible for allowing the Phiaro Channel to form by cleverly routing the limitless supply of water coming from Rankhra to pre-made channels and passageways, allowing for the water to carve the channel, allowing for a shorter route through the desert and in turn enabling exhaustive trading to occur.
 They have also designed machinery that makes it easier for citizens to travel within the city and the desert by crafting automatic cars, public transport and a sort of desert gliding boat, powered by magical energy or regular energy, depending on the needs of the users.
 ## Infrastructure
 The organisation has crafted simple things like streetlights and neon signage, to complex structures like the [[Aether Firmament]], made possible by a combination of artificers and wizards, constructing what might be the largest magical artifact in the direct area.